Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also reviews household items.

 Because someone interested in purchasing a robotic vacuum without spending a lot of money is likely to choose between these options, I decided to compare the two vacuums head to head.

-Both robots are fitted with a single button which turns the unit on and commences operations.
+Both robots are fitted with a single button that turns the unit on and commences operations.
 Unlike its smaller and lighter competitor, the Roomba is equipped with a carrying handle.

 Because of the extreme weight differential, the Chinese vacuum can get by with a smaller power supply.
 The Roomba is equipped with a 14.4V, 3.5Ah Ni-MH battery.
 The smaller robotic vacuum uses a 7.4V 1800MH Lithium battery pack.